Mohammed-Faazil-16/Objection_Detection/README.md

 Usage
 License
 Project Overview
-The project uses the MobileNet SSD model to detect objects in an image.
+This project uses the MobileNet SSD model to detect objects in images.
 The model is trained on the VOC dataset and can recognize various classes such as "dog," "cat," "car," and more.
-The project uses OpenCV's deep learning module to load the model, perform detection, and annotate the detected objects in the image.
+OpenCV’s deep learning module is employed to load the model, perform detection, and annotate the detected objects in the image.

 Prerequisites
 Ensure you have the following installed: